saltstack-formulas/mysql-formula/README.rst

 mysql
 =====

-Install the MySQL client and/or server.
+Install the MySQL client and/or server on Linux and MacOS.

 .. note::